Yeeldx/yeeldbox-devdocs/docs/resources/faq.md

 #### How do I check which strategy my funds are in?

-- On [Yeeldx.watch](https://Yeeldx.watch), find your vault and click on the name.
-Click on the 'Allocation' tab to see what strategies are being utilized by the vaults.
-The debt percent allocation reflects the percent of vault funds allocated to each strategy.
+- On [Yeeldx.watch](https://Yeeldx.watch), find your YeeldBox and click on the name.
+Click on the 'Allocation' tab to see what strategies are being utilized by the YeeldBoxes.
+The debt percent allocation reflects the percent of YeeldBox funds allocated to each strategy.

 ## Governance